This is the multi-page printable view of this section. Click here to print.

 - By default, all triggers can be added in Cloud Functions.

-- If triggered from a specific product, it must be passed to Cloud Functions.
+- If it is triggered for a specific product, it should be passed to Cloud Functions.

 To set up a Cronjob trigger, follow these steps.

-- Add Trigger In the popup window, select Trigger Type Cronjob.
-The required information input area appears at the bottom.
+- Add Trigger In the popup, select Cronjob from Trigger Type.
+A required information input area appears at the bottom.

-Category Detailed description Cronjob Settings Set the trigger’s repeat frequency - Can be set in minutes, hours, days, months, and weekdays
+Category Detailed description Cronjob configuration Set the trigger’s repeat frequency - Can be set in minutes, hours, days, months, weekdays

 Timezone setting Set the trigger’s reference time zone Table.
 Cronjob Trigger Required Information Items - After entering the required information, click the Confirm button.

-- When the pop-up window notifying addition opens, click the Confirm button.
+- When the popup notifying an addition opens, click the Confirm button.

 To set up an API Gateway trigger, follow these steps.

-- All Services > Compute > Cloud Functions Click the menu.
-Go to the Service Home page of Cloud Functions.
+- Click the All Services > Compute > Cloud Functions menu.
+Navigate to the Service Home page of Cloud Functions.

-- Add Trigger In the popup window, select Trigger Type API Gateway.
+- In the Add Trigger popup, select API Gateway under Trigger Type.
 A required information input area appears at the bottom.

-Category Detailed description API name API selection - You can select an existing API or create a new one
+Category Detailed description API name Select API - You can select an existing API or create a new one

 Stage Select deployment target - You can select an existing stage or create a new one